TarsCloud/TarsDocs_en/dev/tarsjava/tars-quick-start-server.md

 ## Tars deployment by Docker
 ### Docker installation
-Taking Ubuntu for example, the installation process of docker is as follows:
+Taking Ubuntu for example, the installation process of Docker is as follows:

 **1. Update package index**